qduytran/ThesisUni/README.md

 ## Quick Start
 This thesis works in the spectral domain.
 You should calculate the spectral first through power spectrum density estimation method by the file `welch.py`.
 Using python documents or matlab command `doc pwelch` to check it’s code and tutorials.
-Then, using the main function to run workflow follow by **overview** picture:
+Then, using the main function to run workflow followed by **overview** picture:
 ```
 python main.py
 ```